Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

 In this procedure, we first assigned the Quantity TextBox reference to the Txt TextBox Object Instance declared in the global declaration area of the Class3 Class Module.
 Check how we address the Quantity Textbox on the Form from Class3 Class Module (Frm.Quantity like Me.Quantity).
-If you would like to assign some value to the Quantity TextBox on the Form you can do that with the statement Frm!Quantity = 25, from the Class Module.
+If you would like to assign some value to the Quantity TextBox on the Form, you can do that with the statement Frm!Quantity = 25, from the Class Module.

 Did you notice the change in the Event Procedure Names?
-In the Form Module, the AfterUpdate Event Procedure name is written as Private Sub Quantity_AfterUpdate(), the Textbox name as a name prefix follows the Event name, and both these elements are joined with an underscore character.
+In the Form Module, the AfterUpdate Event Procedure name is written as Private Sub Quantity_AfterUpdate(), the Textbox name as a name prefix follows the Event name, and both elements are joined with an underscore character.

 In the Class Module, the TextBox object instance declaration name Txt becomes the Event Procedure name prefix: Private Sub Txt_AfterUpdate()

-Instead of repeating the text "[Event Procedure]" we can define this as a Constant and use a simple name instead, like:
+Instead of repeating the text "[Event Procedure]", we can define this as a Constant and use a simple name instead, like:

 Private Sub Class_Init()